- Surprisingly, it’s illegal to own pet hedgehogs, ferrets, and turtles in some states.

 If you live in the United States and think that you would love to own an exotic pet, check your state’s laws before buying the pet.
 Many states have illegal pet laws that you must obey.
 Even some animals that are commonly raised as pets in other areas of the world may be illegal animals in the U.S.

-#10 Illegal Pets to Own In the United States: Hedgehogs
+#10 Illegal Pet to Own In the United States: Hedgehogs

-While hedgehogs may look like the perfect pocket pet, it is illegal to own them in many states, including California, Hawaii, Georgia, and Pennsylvania.
+Hedgehogs may look like the perfect pocket pet.
+But it is illegal to own them in many states, including California, Hawaii, Georgia, and Pennsylvania.
 Some cities, like Washington D.C. and New York City, also have laws against owning them.

-Hedgehogs are nocturnal, so you are giving up sleeping at night when you own one because their noise will keep you away.
-When they become anxious, they curl up in a tight ball, and it is easy to cause injury if you try to uncurl them.
+Hedgehogs are nocturnal.
+So you are giving up sleeping at night when you own one because their noise will keep you away.
+When they become anxious, they curl up in a tight ball.
+It is easy to cause injury if you try to uncurl them.
 Additionally, they often carry foot-and-mouth disease.

 Learn more about hedgehogs in this article.